rrc-sp2025-LichaoHuang/Assignment_4/README.md

 - After adding the second set of data, the average output is found to be 3750, instead of the expected 7500.

 - Lines 121 and 122 had indentation errors, which were corrected to get the correct output(7500).

+## Code Modification 5

+- During the test, I found that the balance of some accounts was incorrect.

+- After testing, it was found that the spelling of withdraw was wrong.
+After correction, the correct balance was obtained.